Azure/bicep-registry-modules/avm/res/web/site/README.md

 ### Example 7: _Web App, using large parameter set_

-This instance deploys the module as Web App with most of its features enabled.
+This instance deploys the module asa Linux Web App with most of its features enabled.

 <details>